 Vita Sackville-West, the Bloomsbury era novelist, poet and memoirist died on June 2, 1962 at the age of 70 at her home in Sissinghurst Castle in Kent, England.
 She wrote 13 novels during her life and the was the inspiration for the title character of the novel Orlando by Virginia Wolff, one of her many lovers.

-Sackville-West, also known as Lady Nicolson, was the daughter of married cousins, Lionel Sackville West, a Baron and Victoria Sackville-West, the illegitimate daughter of a Baron and a Spanish dancer.
-Sackville West liked to believe that she had inherited “gypsy blood” from her grandmother, accounting for her own flamboyant lifestyle.
+Sackville-West, also known as Lady Nicolson, was the daughter of married cousins, Baron Lionel Sackville West and Victoria Sackville-West, the illegitimate daughter of a Baron and his mistress, a Spanish dancer.
+Sackville West herself liked to believe that she had inherited “gypsy blood” from her grandmother, accounting for her own flamboyant lifestyle.

 Sackville-West had numerous love affairs with women, but in 1913, at the age of 21, she married the diplomat Sir Harold Nicolson, who was also bisexual but primarily gay.
 Nicolson went on to be a historian, biographer and Member of Parliament.
 He has become famous for his series of published diaries, describing the behind the scenes intrigues of political life and his many friends in government, academia and the arts.